 If you don’t have a Google Business Listing, you could be missing out on the best FREE digital advertising you can get.

 Google reviews are important for marketing your business.
 Why?
 ONE, they boost your local search listing.
 TWO, they enable prospective clients to learn about you from independent third parties.
 THREE, they offer you (as a business owner) valuable feedback for sharing with your team or actioning to become a better business.

 If your company’s business brochure is treated as a rarefied object locked in a cupboard and only bestowed upon those recipients considered worthy, you are most likely suffering from ‘precious brochure syndrome’.
 If this sounds like your firm, chances are your marketing collateral is gathering dust, not new business.

 Just because you got straight A’s in high school English or you can write an articulate technical report, doesn’t mean you have the mettle to create successful marketing content.

 You know the content on your website is important, but they’re just words – right?
-Wrong, your website needs the right words – words that work for websites and specifically, your prospective clients.
+Wrong!
+Your website needs the right words – words that work for websites.
+Specifically, your prospective clients.
 Words that address what you do, who you do it for, how you do it, and most importantly, why.
-Nailing your ‘why’…
+Nailing your ‘why’ is the…